Valentine (TV series)

 Valentine is an American romantic comedy-drama television series that aired on The CW and City in Canada from October 5, 2008 to July 19, 2009.
 The series was created by Kevin Murphy, who also serves as executive producer alongside Courtney Conte.
-The show was produced by Media Rights Capital and aired on Sundays at 8:00pm.
+The show was produced by Media Rights Capital and aired on Sundays at 8:00 p.m.
 On November 20, 2008, CW pulled Valentine along with Easy Money.
 However, the series returned on Sunday, June 28, 2009, to begin burning-off the remaining unaired episodes.
-The show's only season averaged 0.72 million viewers and 0.2 demo in Adults 18-49.
+The show's only season averaged 0.72 million viewers and 0.2 demo in Adults 18–49.

 Premise

 The show focuses on the Valentine family, a group of gods living amongst humans.
 They must keep their true identities secret as they do whatever it takes to bring soulmates together.
 In modern times however the gods' methods have become less effective, and unless they improve their matchmaking skills they will end up becoming mortal.
 As a result, Grace, aka the goddess Aphrodite, has decided to recruit romance novelist Kate Providence to help them adapt their skills.
 With help from the fates and the Oracle of Delphi, now housed in a hot tub, it is up to the gods and Kate to help bring love back into people's lives.